viur-framework/vi-admin/docs/admininfo/custom-actions.md

 ### component
 A component previously defined in an Admin modification can be used as a complete replacement for the button.
 The component must include a prop named info, which receives the full customAction definition as its value.

+### action
+Allows a form action to be displayed either as a popup or within a tab.
+`@viur_selected_keys` is included in the context when the action is executed.